 Frank Loudin is unabashedly old school.
 His artistry is grounded in detail, tissue overlays, hand-drawn renderings of complex structures and unapologetic nostalgia.
 He’s a man unashamed of his emotions and sensitive to the nuances of a story.

-Beginning Aug.
-29, in an online auction to benefit Orcas Center, Loudin is letting go of 60 striking examples of his nuanced storytelling along with dozens of prints.
+Through an online auction that began Aug.
+29 to benefit Orcas Center, Loudin is letting go of 50 striking examples of his nuanced storytelling along with dozens of prints.

 It was time.

 After he and Jannie, his wife of 62 years, began downsizing their life it became apparent he no longer would have studio space to paint nor a place to store his robust collection.
 What would become of his unsold collection?